-Information on our open-source RNA-Seq processing pipeline is available on our Public Data page.
+Use our visualization tools, download data, access our pipeline on our Public Data page.

 Data Usage Policy

-If you use our pipeline to process your data, we would appreciate it if you share the results with us, so it can be added to the public database.
-Just send us an email and we’ll get in touch to arrange the data transfer.
-Our goal is to benefit researchers and pediatric patients everywhere through access to data.
+If you use our pipeline, we would appreciate it if you share your tumor data with us, so it can be added to the public database.
+Just email us, and we’ll get in touch to arrange the data transfer.
+Our goal is to benefit researchers and pediatric patients everywhere through increasing public access to data.